 Apart from the Roosevelt Arch, Gardiner itself has ample historic atmosphere for a history fiend.
 Sites like OTO Homestead and Dude Ranch, Gardiner Jail, and Carbella Bridge all have a story to tell about the past.
 An act as simple as taking a walk through quiet streets will give you a look into what those first explorers and settlers found so inspiring about the area.
 And the view from town remains roughly the same as that of Native Americans living on the land for millennia past.

-Staying in Livingston is an experience from days gone by, since the entire commercial district, B Street District, and East Side Residential District are listed in the National Register of Historic Places.
-It also has several individual historical sites, like Ebert Ranch, Livingston Memorial Hospital, Northside School, and Krohne Spring House.
-You can feel the antique character in every twist and wind of Livingston's streets.
+Staying in Paradise Valley is an experience from days gone by, since the entire commercial district, B Street District, and East Side Residential District are listed in the National Register of Historic Places.
+You enjoy a few historic hours when you head over to the Old Saloon, The Yellowstone Gateway Museum, or the Flyfishers Museum.
+There are also other individual historical sites, like Ebert Ranch, Livingston Memorial Hospital, Northside School, and Krohne Spring House.
+You can feel the antique character in every twist and wind of their historic towns and streets.